EmmaRov/Archive/README.md

 $ g++ src/MC.cpp -I include -o MC.exe -larmadillo
 $ ./MC.exe

-There is also a python program that can be usde for some crude plotting (was initialy only used for testing) called MC_plotting.py  (remember to add that)
+There is also a python program that can be usde for some crude plotting (was initialy only used for testing) called MC_plotting.py